-Annex 3, paragraph 7.6.7.2., amend to read:

-"7.6.7.2.
-Emergency doors, during their use as such, shall not be of the poweroperated type unless, once, either a service door control prescribed in paragraph 7.6.5.1., or a control for a dedicated emergency door complying with the provisions of paragraph 7.6.5.1. one of the controls prescribed in paragraph 7.6.5.1. has been actuated and returned to its normal position, the doors do not close again until the driver subsequently operates a closing control.
-Activation of one of the controls ... " (remainder unchanged)
+- 7.6.7.
+Technical requirements for emergency doors - 7.6.7.1.
+Emergency doors shall be capable of being easily opened from inside and from outside when the vehicle is stationary.
+However, this requirement shall not be construed as precluding the possibility of locking the door from the outside, provided that the door can always be opened from the inside by the use of the normal opening mechanism. - 7.6.7.2.
+Emergency doors, during their use as such, shall not be of the power-operated type, unless once, either a service door control prescribed in paragraph 7.6.5.1. or a control for a dedicated emergency door complying with the provisions of paragraph 7.6.5.1. one of the controls prescribed in paragraph 7.6.5.1. has been actuated and returned to its normal position, the doors do not close again until the driver subsequently operates a closing control.
+Activation of one of the controls ..."

-- "7.6.7.7.
-If an overnight locking system is provided, the following shall apply: - 7.6.7.7.1. the locking system shall have been automatically deactivated when the ignition is in the "ON" position, or - 7.6.7.7.2. a warning shall be provided to the driver indicating that the overnight locking system remains in operation at one or more door(s) when the ignition is in the "ON" position.
-One signal may be used for more than one door. "
+- 7.6.7.7.
+If an overnight locking system is provided, the following shall apply: - 7.6.7.1. the locking system shall have been automatically deactivated when the ignition is in the "ON" position, or - 7.6.7.7.2. a warning shall be provided to the driver indicating that the overnight locking system remains in operation at one or more door(s) when the ignition is in the "ON" position.
+One signal may be used for more than one door. - 7.6.8.
+Technical requirements for emergency windows.